German Economic Institute: IW Group and Governance Structures

 The German Economic Institute has four subsidiaries which together constitute the IW Group.
 The Group is composed of the core research department (IW Research), a commercial research consultancy (IW Consult), a publishing house (IW Medien), the German operator of the Junior Achievement Programme (IW Junior) and an academy (IW Akademie).

 Through the organization's decision-making bodies members contribute to the institute's general orientation without having any specific influence on the contents of conducts research and the subsidiaries’ daily business.
 The annual general meeting of the executive board of the German Economic Institute elected Arndt Günter Kirchhoff, CEO of KIRCHHOFF Holding GmbH & Co.
 KG, as its honorary president.

 IW Research

-Prof. Dr. Michael Hüther is the Director of the German Economic Institute and head of its management board.
-The management board consists of the Director, his Deputy Dr. Hans-Peter Fröhlich and the Heads of Research Dr. Hubertus Bardt and Dr. Hans-Peter Klös.
+Michael Hüther is the director of the German Economic Institute and head of its management board.
+The management board consists of the director, the deputy director, Hans-Peter Fröhlich and the heads of research, Hubertus Bardt and Hans-Peter Klös.

-The Berlin Office is led by Dr. Knut Bergmann and the Brussels Office by Sandra Parthie.
+The Berlin Office is led by Knut Bergmann and the Brussels Office by Sandra Parthie.

 The institute's research department itself is subdivided into eleven research units.